idaholab/virtual_test_bed/doc/content/lfr/cardinal_7pincell/Cardinal_7pin_LFR_demo.md

        caption=Data transfer scheme among Griffin, H.T., and Cardinal.

 For the conjugate heat transfer, H.T. computes constant monomial heat flux per element at the cladding outer surfaces and the duct inner surface.
-Note that the heat flux variable computed by H.T. is an elemental type, while the variable automatically added by Cardinal on the mirror mesh of the NekRS native mesh, is the nodal type.
+Note that the heat flux variable computed by H.T. is of an elemental type (monomial), while the variable automatically added by Cardinal on the mirror mesh of the NekRS native mesh, is using a nodal type (lagrange).
-If there are multiple nearest centroids near parallel process boundaries or the nearest-nodes to the currently-considered centroids are not detected within the process boundary, parallel resolution between nearly equi-distant points may be inaccurate unless extensive searches are done over every process or a bounding box larger than the mesh discretization is set in transfer.
+If there are multiple nearest centroids near parallel process boundaries or the nearest-nodes to the currently-considered centroids are not detected within the process boundary, parallel resolution between nearly equi-distant points may be inaccurate unless extensive searches are done over every process or a bounding box, for setting the search region in a heuristic, larger than the mesh discretization (the distance between the nodes and centroids that should be matched) is set in transfer.
 Due to this issue, a new nodal type heat flux is used for transfer by converting the elemental type variable to the nodal type using +ProjectionAux+ before transfer.
-For the transfer, +MultiAppGeneralFieldNearestNodeTransfer+ [!citep](Lindsay2022) is used separately for different interfaces (e.g. duct-coolant and clad-coolant) with spatial restrictions on source and target boundaries for the search.
+For the transfer, +MultiAppGeneralFieldNearestLocationTransfer+ [!citep](Lindsay2022) is used separately for different interfaces (e.g. duct-coolant and clad-coolant) with spatial restrictions on source and target boundaries for the search.
-To preserve the total energy, the total power produced in the fuel rods and in the duct are separately transferred to Cardinal for normalization of the transferred heat flux at each of interfaces by Cardinal.
+To preserve the total energy, the total power produced in the fuel rods and in the duct are separately transferred to Cardinal for normalization of the transferred heat flux at each interface by Cardinal.
 The heat flux could have been preserved on a per-rod basis but we chose not to because heat flux distribution among different fuel pins was calculated fairly accurately.

-The solid-fluid wall temperature is transferred from Cardinal to H.T. in the same manner as the transfer of heat flux.
+The solid-fluid wall temperature is transferred from Cardinal to H.T. in the same manner as the transfer of the heat flux.

+!alert note
-Since the wall temperature is a part of the +AuxiliarySystem+ in H.T. which is not restored during the Picard iteration even with +keep_solution_during_restore = true+ in
+Since the wall temperature is a part of the +AuxiliarySystem+ in H.T. which is not restored during the Picard iteration even with +keep_solution_during_restore = true+ (until [this is issue in MOOSE is resolved](https://github.com/idaholab/moose/issues/19078)) in
 +FullSolveMultiApp+, it is backed up via Griffin using the same transfer from Cardinal to H.T.
 Otherwise, the boundary condition in H.T. would be re-set per Picard iteration.
 The fluid temperature is transferred from Cardinal to H.T. in the same manner as the transfer from H.T. to Griffin.